thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 [ ] **Verify all dependencies are included, and unused dependencies are removed**

 If a project cannot run correctly without certain libraries or assets, make sure they are included.
-Never have a dependency that exists on your local development environment but not in the repository.
+Never have a dependency that exists in your local development environment but not in the repository.

 Note that we do not store `node_modules` in the repo, only the package.json file that references the modules.

 [ ] **Document custom functions**

-Someone will eventually work with the code you write, make sure you provide adequate commenting.
+Someone will eventually work with the code you write, so make sure you provide adequate commenting.
 Function comment blocks, inline comments explaining gotchas, or choices for a solution make everyone's life much easier.

 [ ] **Include pre-compiled source files (Sass/Less) if required**